Whole of Life Assurance – an Advisers tale

 This means that Whole of Life can now address a variety of financial planning needs.
 It can give you choice, flexibility and control.

-And there are five very good reasons why a properly designed whole of life insurance policy might well be the answer to your financial planning needs:
+Besides the advice you get from any reputed life insurance company, there are five very good reasons why a properly designed whole of life insurance policy might well be the answer to your financial planning needs.

 Whole of Life can offer great value for money For many customers term life insurance can appear to be a waste of money as they don’t (of course) intend to die during the term.
 Whole of Life is fundamentally different as it will eventually pay-out.